-Amputation Prevention Center
+Amputation Prevention Treatment

 Amputation is a critical juncture in the natural progression of diabetes and vascular disease.
 It is associated with high mortality rates, high healthcare costs, and an irreversible reduction in quality of life.
 No matter the circumstance, the decision to amputate should not be made lightly and care providers should seek every viable alternative for their patients.
 Amputation prevention has emerged as a specialty area offered by an elite class of Vascular Specialists that can effectively re-establish flow throughout the lower extremity.
-ProVascularMD has four amputation prevention centers in Los Angeles and Southern California, and we’ve made it our mission to do everything we can to prevent all but the most necessary of amputations.
+ProVascularMD has amputation prevention treatment centers in Los Angeles and Southern California, and we’ve made it our mission to do everything we can to prevent all but the most necessary of amputations.

 In the rest of this article, we dive deep into the current state of vascular-related amputation in the United States, and the prominent role that vascular care plays in amputation prevention.
 Read on to learn more.